bradwestness/bradwestness.github.io/_posts/2024/2024-04-08-projects-are-interfaces.md

 When organizing a .NET solution, it's useful to [break apart the various layers of your application into separate projects](/2014/10/13/peach-driven-development/).
 This helps separate the concerns of your system, and also helps manage the dependency graph of packages each project needs to reference.
 This way, for example, your presentation layer doesn't need to directly reference the database driver that the data project uses.

-What may be less obvious is that the projects within an application themselves represent an interface that the project is exposing to the rest of the application.
-In the same way that you might choose to not expose some methods on a class in order to prevent calling code from taking a direct dependency on implementation details, you should be judicious about choosing whether to expose the classes and types within a given project to the rest of the solution.
+What may be less obvious is that the *projects within an application themselves* represent an interface that the project is exposing to the rest of the application.
+In the same way that you might choose not to expose some methods on a class in order to prevent calling code from taking a direct dependency on implementation details, you should be judicious about choosing whether to expose the classes and types within a given project to the rest of the solution.

 For instance, let's say you have an incredibly simple and contrived example of an ASP.NET web application solution: